Restore Your Smile Permanently

 for Semi-Removable Bridge

 A semi-removable dental bridge is a bridge that is secured into place by connecting to your mini implants and is not cemented into place but can only be removed by Dr. Keleigh Lascari.
 The placement of a semi-removable bridge involves placing 6 mini implants into the jawbone.
-The bridge will then snap onto the ball-shaped heads of the implants for a secure fit that doesn’t shift around and doesn’t feel bulky.
+The bridge will then snap onto the ball-shaped heads of the implants for a secure fit that doesn’t shift around and mimics the feel and look of natural teeth.

 for Zirconia Bridge